appsoma/webhooks/README.md

 # Webhooks

+Webhook handler microservice.
 Execute arbitrary operating system commands (called "actions") in a sandbox when webhook calls are received.

 ## Usage
 Start the server: